reinert/requestor/README.md

 Having a **Service Store** is helpful to share information among the requests that originated from that Service.

 The Service Store provides access to the deriving Session Store's data.
-We can even persist data from the Service Store into the underlying Store (by setting the boolean `persist` param to true when saving), though we cannot delete Session's data from it.
+We can even persist data from the Service Store into the parent Session Store, though we cannot delete Session's data from it.

 When we call `store.get(<key>)`, the Service Store first tries to retrieve the associated object from the service scope storage.
 Not finding, it queries the underlying Session Store.
 Also, the result is automatically typecasted to the requested type.